nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ----------
 ### Clearing all entries : `clear`

-Clears all entries from the address book.
+Clears all entries from the contact book.
 UNOFAS will ask for confirmation first to ensure it is not a mistake.
 Click the clear button to confirm.

 Format: `clear`